Stability in Gagliardo-Nirenberg-Sobolev inequalities: flows, regularity and the entropy method: Conclusion

 \section{Conclusion}

 The space $\mathcal X_m$ is the space of \emph{well-behaved} functions in which our method applies, and Proposition~\ref{Prop:Limitation} clearly shows that it cannot be extended to $\mathcal W_p(\R^d)$.
-From Theorem~\ref{Thm:StabSubCriticalNormalized}, we know that there is a constant of \idx{stability} even for functions of $\mathcal H_p(\R^d)$ and $\mathcal W_p(\R^d)$ which are not in $\mathcal X_m$, $m=(p+1)/(2\,p)$, with \idx{stability} measured in, respectively, $\mathcal H_p(\R^d)$ or using the \idx{relative Fisher information}, but the constant is obtained by compactness and contradiction arguments, and no constructive estimate is known so far.
-It is therefore an intriguing and challenging question to find an alternative strategy for functions which are not \emph{well-behaved}.
+From Theorem~\ref{Thm:StabSubCriticalNormalized}, we know that there is a constant of \idx{stability} even for functions of $\mathcal H_p(\R^d)$ and $\mathcal W_p(\R^d)$ which are not in $\mathcal X_m$, $m=(p+1)/(2\,p)$, with \idx{stability} measured in, respectively, $\mathcal H_p(\R^d)$ or using the \idx{relative Fisher information}.
+It is therefore an intriguing and challenging question to find an alternative strategy based on fast diffusion flows and entropy estimates for functions which are not \emph{well-behaved}.